mesosphere/marathon/docs/docs/application-basics.md

   <img src="{{ site.baseurl }}/img/marathon-basic-3-config.png" width="800" height="612" alt="Marathon deployment example: Docker image, configuration">
 </p>

-The result of the exercise is: Marathon has launched the Python-based Web server in a Docker container and it is serving via `http://10.141.141.10:31000` the root directory of the container in HTML.
+The result of this exercise is that Marathon has launched a Python-based web server in a Docker container, which is now serving the contents of the container's root directory at `http://10.141.141.10:31000`.